-NCERT Solutions are contemplated as an exceptionally helpful book while preparing for the CBSE Class 12 Economics Board examinations.
-This study resource possesses an intense knowledge and the Solutions collated by the subject matter experts are no different.
+NCERT Solutions are exceptionally helpful books while preparing for the CBSE Class 12 Economics Board examinations.
+These Solutions are crafted by the subject matter experts to help students grasp the concepts effortlessly.
 This chapter is a brief introduction to Microeconomics.

 1. Discuss the central problems of the economy.